 - Chuck can unlock a costume that greatly resembles Simon Pegg's character Shaun from the movie Shaun of The Dead.

-- Chuck's default underpants are the same famous heart covered underpants that Sir Arthur wears in Ghosts 'N Goblins, you can also unlock Arthur's armour by completing certain requirements.
+- Chuck's default underpants are the same famous heart covered underpants that Sir Arthur wears in Ghosts 'N Goblins; players can also unlock Arthur's armour set by completing certain requirements.

 Dead Rising 2 features different special editions, each ranging in price, availability, region, and game platform.

 Available in both North America and Europe, the Zombrex Edition ($79.99) features a two-disk steel book case (representing a box of the drug Zombrex) with both the game disc and a bonus disc featuring a 24-minute "Making of" featurette.
 The bonus disc included in the Xbox 360 version also includes the promotional Zombrex: Dead Rising Sun film series.
 The PlayStation 3 version of the collector's edition includes a voucher for a downloadable XrossMediaBar dynamic theme.
 The Zombrex Edition also includes fake Zombrex promotional items, including a "syringe" pen, prescription notepad, safety card, and a sales brochure, as well as a 48-page hardback art book for Dead Rising 2.
 The version distributed in Europe does not come with the promotional items or the art book.

 High Stakes Edition